 Here is another example.
 I move my second screen above my windows laptop after installing a North Bayou F80 monitor arm.
 As a result, I repeat the “Step 5” process and drag the second screen (monitor 2) on top of monitor 1.

 Setting up your second monitor for your windows PC is overwhelming if you do not know the steps on how to make it work.
 However, once you are familiar with the process, you will realize that it is easy.
-Anyway, I hope this guide has somehow able to help you set up your second monitor.
+Anyway, I hope this guide has somehow able to help you setup your second monitor for your laptop or Windows PC.